phootip/ig-caption-searcher/README.md

 * https://stackoverflow.com/questions/51529332/puppeteer-scroll-down-until-you-cant-anymore

 ## Why we can't scrape Private Account
 Instagram has been closing their application registration to access their API for quite a while and doesn't seem like they will open it for us, hence getting access to private posts will involve cookies sharing or other huge work around.
-If you still want it, you code it.
+We can discuss together, if you want this feature.